cindyheqy/FlowSpend/README.md

 ## Features
 - Track expenses by category and subcategory
-- Monthly budget limits
+- Monthly budget limits with progress bars
 - Pull-to-refresh on all pages
 - Year overview with category breakdowns
 - Monthly reflections
 - Export spending data as text
-- Dark mode support
+- Dark mode support (follows system preference)